 A few of our favorite dining options at Magic Kingdom:

-- Be Our Guest (Fantasyland, You need reservations for this but it is a quick service meal.
-Check reservation availability here.)
+- Be Our Guest (Fantasyland, Check reservation availability here.)

 - Casey’s Corner (Main Street U.S.A)